Congratulations! You won!

 Spider Solitaire, solving example, two colors, section 9

 The board gets a bit cluttered, but fear not!
 We are going to solve this mess.
-Let’s start by moving the 7 of Spades from the tableau five onto the adjacent 8 of Spades, and then move them both onto the 9 of Spades in the second tableau.
-The 5 of Hearts in the tableau four has just been made available, and so we can move it to the tableau 3 and place it on the 6 of Hearts there.
-Finally, let’s move the Queen from the sixth tableau onto the King in the eighth tableau.
+Let’s start by moving the 7 of Spades from column five onto the adjacent 8 of Spades, and then move them both onto the 9 of Spades in the second column.
+The 5 of Hearts in column four has just been made available, and so we can move it to column 3 and place it on the 6 of Hearts there.
+Finally, let’s move the Queen from the sixth column onto the King in the eighth column.

 Spider Solitaire, solving example, two colors, section 10

-Now we can place the six from the fourth tableau onto the 7 in the tableau two.
-Then, we’ll move the entire four-card stack onto the 10 of Spades in the sixth tableau.
+Now we can place the six from the fourth column onto the 7 in column two.
+Then, we’ll move the entire four-card stack onto the 10 of Spades in the sixth column.

 Spider Solitaire, solving example, two colors, section 11

-One possible move is to move the 5 of Hearts from the tableau nine to the tableau six, and then move the stack starting with the Queen of Spades from stack nine to stack four.
-This will reveal a card, but will also clutter up the tableau six.
+One possible move is to move the 5 of Hearts from column nine to column six, and then move the stack starting with the Queen of Spades from stack nine to stack four.
+This will reveal a card, but will also clutter up column six.
 It is actually legal to make those moves in order to find out what happens - and if they are not useful, we can undo them.
 This is because the score in Spider Solitaire depends on the number of moves, and undos are counted as regular moves - thus, they are completely legitimate.
 In this case, it turns out that the best thing to do is draw cards from the stock.

 Spider Solitaire, solving example, two colors, section 12

 New cards and new moves!
-Let’s start with collecting the 3 of Spades and the 4 of Spades from the tableaus three and five, and then placing them on the 5 in the tableau one.
-Similarly, we can take the Ace and the 2 from the sixth and seventh tableaus and place them on the 3 in the tableau eight.
-This releases 5 in tableau 7, which we can then place onto the 6 in the fourth tableau.
+Let’s start with collecting the 3 of Spades and the 4 of Spades from columns three and five, and then placing them on the 5 in column one.
+Similarly, we can take the Ace and the 2 from the sixth and seventh columns and place them on the 3 in column eight.
+This releases 5 in column 7, which we can then place onto the 6 in the fourth column.

 Spider Solitaire, solving example, two colors, section 13

-Now we can place the 5 and 6 from tableau four onto the 7 in tableau seven.
-Also, let’s move the stack starting with 10 in the sixth tableau onto the Jack of Spades in the tableau nine.
-Since we are now out of same-color moves, we can try to uncover some cards by placing the 3 of Hearts from the tableau five onto the 4 in the tableau two.
+Now we can place the 5 and 6 from column four onto the 7 in column seven.
+Also, let’s move the stack starting with 10 in the sixth column onto the Jack of Spades in column nine.
+Since we are now out of same-color moves, we can try to uncover some cards by placing the 3 of Hearts from column five onto the 4 in column two.

 Spider Solitaire, solving example, two colors, section 14

-Place 3, 4, and 5 from the tableau one onto the 6 in the ninth tableau.
-Move the 8 onto the 9 in the tableau ten.
+Place 3, 4, and 5 from column one onto the 6 in the ninth column.
+Move the 8 onto the 9 in column ten.

 Spider Solitaire, solving example, two colors, section 15

 And now we have another combo of moves!
-First, let’s move the 5, 6, and 7 from the seventh tableau onto the 8 in the tableau five, collect it, and then move the enlarged stack onto the 9 in the tableau six.
-We’ll use the other 7 in the seventh tableau to place the 5 and 6 from the tableau three on it.
-Then, we’ll move these three cards onto the 8 of Spades in the tableau ten.
+First, let’s move the 5, 6, and 7 from the seventh column onto the 8 in column five, collect it, and then move the enlarged stack onto the 9 in column six.
+We’ll use the other 7 in the seventh column to place the 5 and 6 from column three on it.
+Then, we’ll move these three cards onto the 8 of Spades in column ten.

 Spider Solitaire, solving example, two colors, section 16

 Finally, we are going to have ourselves an empty column!
 This is very important, because an empty column can be extremely useful, since we can place any card in it.
 We will soon use it to arrange more cards the way that we want them.
 But first, we have to get there.
-So, let’s put the Queen onto the King in the tableau one.
-Let’s also move the Ace from the tableau seven onto the 2 in the third tableau.
+So, let’s put the Queen onto the King in column one.
+Let’s also move the Ace from column seven onto the 2 in the third column.

 Spider Solitaire, solving example, two colors, section 17

-We first use our newly-empty tableau to make another empty tableau.
+We first use our newly-empty column to make another empty column.
 That is, we’ll move the 5 of Spades.

 Spider Solitaire, solving example, two colors, section 18

-Let’s focus on the second tableau.
-First, move the 3 onto the 4 in the tableau seven, pick up both cards and move them onto the 5 in the tableau six.
-Then, move the just-released 4 onto the 5 in the tableau five.
+Let’s focus on the second column.
+First, move the 3 onto the 4 in column seven, pick up both cards, and move them onto the 5 in column six.
+Then, move the just released 4 onto the 5 in column five.

 Spider Solitaire, solving example, two colors, section 19

-Now we focus on the tableau nine.
-First, let’s move the stack beginning with the Jack of Spades onto the Queen in the first tableau.
-Then, move the 5 of Hearts into the empty tableau seven.
-Finally, let’s move the stack starting with the Queen of Spades onto the King in the tableau four.
+Now we focus on column nine.
+First, let’s move the stack beginning with the Jack of Spades onto the Queen in the first column.
+Then, move the 5 of Hearts into the empty column seven.
+Finally, let’s move the stack starting with the Queen of Spades onto the King in column four.

 Spider Solitaire, solving example, two colors, section 20

-We want to build a full stack in the tableau four.
-To do that, we’ll take 4 and 5 from the tableau five, put them on the 6 in the ninth tableau, then collect the entire three-card stack and place it on the 7 in the tableau four.
+We want to build a full stack in column four.
+To do that, we’ll take 4 and 5 from column five, put them on the 6 in the ninth column, then collect the entire three-card stack and place it on the 7 in column four.

 Spider Solitaire, solving example, two colors, section 21

-Move the stack in the tableau four over to the fifth tableau.
-Also, move the 5 from the tableau seven onto the 6 in the tableau nine, then move both cards back to the tableau seven.
+Move the stack in column four over to the fifth column.
+Also, move the 5 from column seven onto the 6 in column nine, then move both cards back to column seven.

 Spider Solitaire, solving example, two colors, section 22

 We can finally finish building our first full stack.
-To do so, we need to take the newly-discovered Ace in the tableau four and place it on the 2 in the tableau nine, take both cards and move them to the first tableau, and then take the sub-stack of Ace, 2, and 3 and move it over to the tableau five.
+To do so, we need to take the newly discovered Ace in column four and place it on the 2 in column nine, take both cards and move them to the first column, and then take the sub-stack of Ace, 2, and 3 and move it over to column five.
 Our first full stack is ready!

 Spider Solitaire, solving example, two colors, section 23

-Now, we can move the 8 in the fourth tableau and place it on the 9 in the tableau two.
-Next, we can take 8, 9 and 10 from the tableau two and place it on the Jack in the tableau nine.
+Now, we can move the 8 from the fourth column and place it on the 9 in column two.
+Next, we can take 8, 9, and 10 from column two and place them on the Jack in column nine.

 Spider Solitaire, solving example, two colors, section 24

-Notice that we now have two empty tableaus!
+Notice that we now have two empty columns!
 We are virtually indestructible, and it will be hard to lose the game now.
-We can continue by moving 6 and 7 from the second tableau onto the 8 in the ninth tableau.
+We can continue by moving 6 and 7 from the second column onto the 8 in the ninth column.

 Spider Solitaire, solving example, two colors, section 25

 Look at this beautiful board!
 Do you have an idea what to do next?
-Can you figure out how to achieve three empty tableaus?
+Can you figure out how to achieve three empty columns?

 The most difficult game mode is playing with two full decks - that is, with four colors.
 This difficulty level is for really good players, and so we decided not to include it in this elementary tutorial.
 You’ll have to figure out how to play 4-suit Spider Solitaire on your own!